-"Under the new strategy adopted today, where feasible and within existing funding program structures, the state will invest discretionary transportation funds in sustainable infrastructure projects that align with its climate, health and social equity goals.
+Adopting CAPTI, the state has committed that, "where feasible and within existing funding program structures,... the state will invest discretionary transportation funds in sustainable infrastructure projects that align with its climate, health and social equity goals."

-To steer those investments, the plan has 10 guiding principles:
+To steer those investments, the plan has 10 guiding principles.
+Foremost is to "invest to create new clean transportation options,"

-- 1. Building toward an integrated, statewide rail and transit network - 2.
-Investing in networks of safe and accessible bicycle and pedestrian infrastructure - 3.
-Advancing investments in light-, medium- and heavy-duty zero-emission vehicle infrastructure
+- 1. Building toward an integrated, statewide rail and transit network; - 2.
+Investing in networks of safe and accessible bicycle and pedestrian infrastructure;

-"(T)he state commits to investing billions of discretionary transportation dollars annually to aggressively combat and adapt to climate change while supporting public health, safety and equity." - California State Transportation Agency 2021
+"(T)he state commits to investing billions of discretionary transportation dollars annually to aggressively combat and adapt to climate change while supporting public health, safety and equity."

+- California State Transportation Agency 2021